-- 1 Align the screw hole on the system board with the screw hole on the palmrest and keyboard assembly [1]. - 2 Replace the three (M2x3) screws and two (M2x2) screws that secures the system board to the palmrest and keyboard assembly [2].
+- 1 Align the screw hole on the system board with the screw hole on the palmrest and keyboard assembly [1]. - 2 Replace the two (M2x3) and two (M2x2) screws that secures the system board to the palmrest and keyboard assembly [2].